All Episodes

 Yeah, this one's very broad.

-I'm familiar with this statute.
+I'm familiar with the statute.

-This is the SB statute.
+This is the SBO statute.

-I definitely can.
+Sure, I definitely can.

-If you guys are uh forget Robert Hanson back in early 2000s, he was arrested for espionage, selling trade secrets to the Russians, um, giving a bunch of classified information.
+If you guys aren't forget, Robert Hanson, back in the early 2000s, he was arrested for espionage, selling secrets to the Russians.

-So that falls into this this area of law right here, which I think honestly, this is what carries the most uh time for the charges that they're alleging against Trump.
+So that falls into this area of law right here, which I think, honestly, this is what carries the most time for the charges that they're alleging against Trump, because this is basically like treason, guys.

-Um, and as you guys can see, it's extremely broad, right?
+And as you guys can see, it's extremely broad, right?

-Just from the beginning, few sentences here, not even sentences a big ass run-on sentence.
+Just from the beginning, a few sentences here.

 Y'all see this?

-The language is most of the same.
+The language is mostly the same.

-But like, let's say, because okay, whether D and E are based on whether or not he has lawful possession or not lawful possession, you could argue it was lawful because he was president.
+But like, let's say, because, okay, whether D and E are based on whether or not he has lawful possession or not lawful possession, you could argue it was lawful because he was president.

-This was stuff he had when he was president, he had authority to have it then.
+This was stuff he had when he was president.

-And if it's not top secret, then and or whether if the clearance hasn't changed, right, or if it's been declassified, then he would still have permission.
+And if it's not top secret, then, and or whether if the clearance hasn't changed, right?

 So that would be lawful.